Particular/docs.particular.net/monitoring/metrics/definitions.md

 Processing time is the time it takes for an endpoint to **successfully** invoke all handlers and sagas for a single incoming message.
 Processing failures are not included in the processing time metric.

+> [!NOTE]
-Note: Processing time does not include the time to store the outbox operation, transmit outgoing messages to the transport, fetch the incoming message, and complete the incoming message (i.e. commit the transport transaction or acknowledge the message).
+> Processing time does not include the time to store the outbox operation, transmit outgoing messages to the transport, fetch the incoming message, and complete the incoming message (i.e. commit the transport transaction or acknowledge the message).

 ### Number of messages pulled from queue